CISOR presidency handed over to Belgium

 E-learning and work methodology took remarkable steps forward under the Finnish presidency, an achievement that outgoing president Ilpo Pohjola was pleased with.

-– Our most important goals were a more productive organisation, greater effectiveness, enhanced communication and a joint training program.
+– Our most important goals were a more productive organization, greater effectiveness, enhanced communication and a joint training program.
 We can say that CISOR has improved its operations in these all areas.

 The new president, Michel d’Alessandro, wants to continue to further develop further this work.